-consultation on local governments.
-The purpose of SB 18 is to provide time for tribal input early in the planning process. resources without the opportunity to save or Besides city staff and tribal representatives, record them.
-California Senate Bill (SB) the process may also include applicants and in 30 days.
-18 (Burton, D-San Francisco) helps tribes consultants.
-The local government should and jurisdictions define resources and sa- contact the tribe first to determine the ap- As Figure 2 shows, in cases where tribal cred areas more clearly and incorporates propriate level of private landowner in- consultation occurs later in the process protection of these places earlier into Gen-volvement, because there may be occasions eral Plan and Specific Plan processes.
-The where the tribe prefers to maintain strict timelines can act to define goals and preconfidentiality without the inclusion of a vent the consultation period from extending view process used by archaeologists as part private, third-party landowner.
-There is no into the nebulous future.
-However, delays first law in the nation to mandate tribal con- can coordinate the correspondence to the Challenges Native American Heritage Commission The NAHC Contact List (NAHC) and assist with tribal contact, they The NAHC contact list errs on the side of SB 18 incorporates the protection of Cali- can prepare materials for the consultation comprehensiveness and may include tribes fornia traditional tribal cultural places into meetings, and they can translate the results far from the jurisdiction in question.
-Also, land use planning for cities, counties, and of the consultation into new General Plan policy or EIR mitigation, as appropriate.
+first law in the nation to mandate tribal con- can coordinate the correspondence to the Challenges Native American Heritage Commission The NAHC Contact List (NAHC) and assist with tribal contact, they The NAHC contact list errs on the side of fornia traditional tribal cultural places into meetings, and they can translate the results far from the jurisdiction in question.
+Also, land use planning for cities, counties, and of the consultation into new General Plan agencies.
+The California Environmental policy or EIR mitigation, as appropriate.
 Quality Act (CEQA) has requirements for As the Tribal Consultation Guidelines the evaluation of potential land use impacts state, the consultant should not initiate conto Native American artifacts and sites, but tact with tribal representatives.
-This should primarily from an archaeological point of come from a city department head or directribal cultural places on both public and and amendment of both General and Speprivate lands for federally and non-cific Plans proposed on or after March 1, federally recognized tribes.
+This should primarily from an archaeological point of come from a city department head or directribal cultural places on both public and and amendment of both General and Speprivate lands for federally and non-federally recognized tribes.
 A cultural 2005.
-SB 18 consultation is a "government" place is a landscape feature, site, or cultural to government" interaction between tribal resource that has some relationship to par- representatives and representatives of the
+SB 18 consultation is a "government" place is a landscape feature, site, or cultural to government" interaction between tribal resource that has some relationship to par-representatives and representatives of the ticular tribal religious heritage or is an his-local jurisdiction.

 While SB 18 and CEQA are separate proc- posal to adopt or amend a General or Speesses, SB 18 consultation occurs simultane- cific Plan, the local government must send a written request to the NAHC asking for a list of tribes to consult.
-Requests should clearly state that the local government is SB 18 places the responsibility of initiating seeking information about tribes that are on the "SB 18 Tribal Consultation List."
-The NAHC is mandated to provide local governments with a written contact list of tribes in the local government's jurisdiction

-(Scenarios B or C), the CEQA-mandated could cause significant changes to the land use plan or extensive CEQA mitigation.
+Requests should clearly state that the local government is SB 18 places the responsibility of initiating seeking information about tribes that are on NAHC is mandated to provide local govtribes in the local government's jurisdiction could cause significant changes to the land use plan or extensive CEQA mitigation.